-Look for gluten-free broth at your grocery store.
+Some varieties of broth contain wheat starch so it's important to look for gluten-free broth.
 I use either Pacific or Kitchen Basics and keep a box of chicken and beef broth on hand.
 You can use it to make your own wheat free soup, sauces and gravies.

-Look for " target="_blank" rel="noopener noreferrer">Cherrybrook Kitchen cake mixes at the regular grocery store as they seem to be more widely available (at least in my area).
+Look for Cherrybrook Kitchen cake mixes at the regular grocery store as they seem to be more widely available (at least in my area).
 They are very good and come in a gluten-free, dairy-free, egg-free, nut-free variety.

 Wheat-free baking mixes aren't limited to cakes, either.
 You can find mixes for pie crusts, tortillas, graham crackers, animal crackers and goldfish crackers and pizza crust (to name a few).

 Here are a few other brands that specialize in wheat-free mixes: